core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 That is, the rebuilt OSCORE-protected application request from step 7 in {{server-processing}} MUST undergo the same access control checks that would be performed on a traditional OSCORE-protected application request sent individually as shown in {{fig-non-combined}}.

-To this end, validated information to perform access control checks (e.g., an access token issued by a trusted party) has to be available at the server latest before starting to process the rebuilt OSCORE-protected application request.
+To this end, validated information to perform access control checks (e.g., an access token issued by a trusted party) has to be available at the server before starting to process the rebuilt OSCORE-protected application request.
 Such information may have been provided to the server separately before starting the EDHOC execution altogether, or instead as External Authorization Data during the EDHOC execution (see {{Section 3.8 of I-D.ietf-lake-edhoc}}).

 Thus, a successful completion of the EDHOC protocol and the following derivation of the OSCORE Security Context at the server do not play a role in determining whether the rebuilt OSCORE-protected request is authorized to access the target protected resource at the server.